 Welcome back!
 We are excited to share with you our newest episode of Candid Convos; where we discuss virtual staffing in the new remote economy with a business owner, or lawyer, who utilizes virtual staff.
-In this episode Joe, the host, has a meaningful conversation with Nadine Heitz.
-She an attorney and the owner of Heitz Immigration Law, as well as a marketing expert and a business coach.
+In this episode, our host Joe has a meaningful conversation with Nadine Heitz.
+She’s an attorney and the owner of Heitz Immigration Law, as well as a marketing expert and a business coach.
 Come join us in this episode and learn the importance of onboarding your clients and keeping up with the times.

 The Perks of an Entrepreneurial Mindset